 For information on City field conditions, please visit our Field Closures page or contact our hotline number at 780-459-1568.

-The new receptacles offer a cleaner and more efficient way to dispose of parks waste as they hold approximately 20 times more waste than that of the standard containers.
+The in-ground tubes offer a cleaner and more efficient way to dispose of parks waste as they hold approximately 20 times more waste than that of the standard containers.
 They also have a no spill top which does not allow for any displacement of refuse from animals or environmental concerns.